Musicals101.com

 b.
 Aug.
 20, 1887 (Springfield, MA) - d.
 Jan.
 27, 1975 (Springfield, MA)

-Born into an acting family, this talented lady was encouraged in her theatrical ambitions from an early age.
-Making her New York debut as a teenager in the chorus of A Chinese Honeymoon (1902), this small and attractive soprano had her first featured Broadway role in a revival of Wang (1904).
-She followed this with similar roles in The Tourists (1906), The Dairymaids (1907), and the London production of The Hon'ble Phil (1908), leading to her first star billing in the title role of Broadway's Kitty Grey (1909).
+Born into an acting family, this attractive soprano was encouraged in her theatrical ambitions from an early age.
+At five foot three, with blue eyes and light brown hair, Sanderson embodied the Edwardian era's ideal of petite beauty.
+Making her New York debut as a teenager playing "Lady Mabel" in Winsome Winnie (1903), then a chorus role in A Chinese Honeymoon (1902), this small and attractive soprano had her first featured Broadway role as "Gillette" in a revival of Wang (1904).
+She followed with appearances as "Dora" in The Tourists (1906), "Peggy" in The Dairymaids (1907), and the London production of The Hon'ble Phil (1908), leading to her first star billing in the title role of Broadway's Kitty Grey (1909).
+After heading the London cast of The Dashing Little Duke (1909), Sanderson played Eileen in the New York run of The Arcadians (1910).
+She then co-starred in The Siren (1911) with Donald Brian, beginning their reign as Broadway's most popular musical stage duo of the 1910s.

 Schneider, Hortense Catherine